-We currently perform some manufacturing activities such as the production of RNP Complexes for our various internal programs, as well as cell processing for EDIT-301.
-We may also agree to produce RNP Complexes for our partners.
-These activities are performed on site at our existing facilities or at current good manufacturing practicecompliant space leased by us.
-We contract with third parties for the manufacturing of all other materials for preclinical studies and our clinical trials.
+We currently perform some manufacturing activities such as the production of RNP Complexes for our various internal programs, as well as cell processing for reni-cel, and may also agree to produce RNP Complexes for our partners.
+These activities are performed on site at our existing facilities or at current good manufacturing practice-compliant space leased by us.
+In June 2023, we entered into a multi-year agreement to increase our clean room capacity and move our current cell processing activities for reni-cel to a new third-party facility.
+We expect to occupy this facility in the first half of 2024.
+This new facility and increased capacity will support the scaling of our reni-cel program, including manufacturing clinical supply for the RUBY and EdiTHAL trials and preparing us for commercial readiness.
+We contract with third parties for the manufacturing of our other materials for preclinical studies and our clinical trials, including gene editing materials for IND-supporting activities and early-stage clinical trials.
 We have limited manufacturing operations and do not own or operate any substantial manufacturing facilities for large-scale production of our program materials.
-While we have limited early-phase clinical manufacturing capabilities, we currently have no plans to build our own late-stage clinical or commercial scale manufacturing capabilities.
-The use of contracted manufacturing and reliance on collaboration partners is relatively costefficient and has eliminated the need for substantial direct investment in manufacturing facilities and additional staff early in development.
-Although we rely on contract manufacturers, we have personnel with manufacturing experience to oversee our contract manufacturers.
+While we have limited clinical manufacturing capabilities, at the appropriate time in the product development process of each product candidate, we will determine whether to expand our internal manufacturing capabilities or rely on third parties to manufacture commercial quantities of any products that we may successfully develop and have approved.
+The use of contracted manufacturing and reliance on collaboration partners is relatively cost-efficient and has eliminated the need for substantial direct investment in manufacturing facilities and additional staff.
+Although we rely on contract manufacturers for certain materials, we have personnel with manufacturing experience to oversee our contract manufacturers.
 We expect third-party manufacturers to be capable of providing sufficient quantities of our program materials to meet anticipated needs for preclinical studies and clinical trials.
 To meet our projected needs for commercial manufacturing, third parties with whom we currently work might need to increase their scale of production or we will need to secure alternate suppliers.
 We believe that there are alternate sources of supply that can satisfy our preclinical, clinical, and commercial requirements, although we cannot be certain that identifying and establishing relationships with such sources, if necessary, would not result in significant delay or material additional costs.